-A modern shower enclosure is a great addition to any bathroom and the quadrant shower is perfect if you want to fit this into the corner of your bathroom.
-Our vast selection of quadrant showers below include all of the leading designer quadrant showers, which includes names such as Daryl, Matki, Kudos and Roman.
+A modern shower enclosure is a great addition to any bathroom and a quadrant shower enclosure is perfect if you're fitting a shower into the corner of your bathroom.
+Our selection of enclosures below include all of the leading designer names such as Matki, Kudos and Roman.

 Toughened safety glass is used in all shower enclosure doors and they have to pass the British Standards test.

 It’s important that if someone slips on a wet shower tray or floor and falls into it, the glass won’t shatter into shards and become a serious hazard.
 Instead, safety glass shatters into droplets.